DuPage County, Illinois: Public transit

-Regional Transit Authority
+Northern Illinois Transit Authority

-DuPage is served by a number of modes of public transit overseen by the Regional Transportation Authority.
+DuPage is served by a number of modes of public transit overseen by the Northern Illinois Transit Authority.
 Pace operates the bus system within the county.
 DuPage County is also well-covered by Metra, the Chicago-area commuter rail system.
 Three of Metra's eleven lines pass through the county: Milwaukee District West Line, Union Pacific West Line, and BNSF Line.
 Nineteen Metra stations are located within DuPage County.

 Extending the O'Hare terminus of the Chicago "L"'s Blue Line westward to Schaumburg has been a topic of discussion for years.
 After planning for the Metra STAR Line nixed the initial route which went exclusively through Cook County, an option that would include two stations in DuPage County (Bensenville/ Wood Dale, as well as Itasca) became the preferred alternative.
 After resistance from Chicago Mayor Richard M. Daley, this plan failed to come to fruition.

-In 2008, the Regional Transit Authority included an 13.3 mi extension of a different branch of the Blue Line, from its current western terminus at Forest Park to Yorktown Center in Lombard, Illinois.
+In 2008, the Northern Illinois Transit Authority (then the Regional Transportation Authority) included an 13.3 mi extension of a different branch of the Blue Line, from its current western terminus at Forest Park to Yorktown Center in Lombard, Illinois.
 Several feeder bus services would also be implemented in this plan.
 The prospect of this extension was also listed in the Chicago region's 2030 master plan.